SpawnDev.BlazorJS.WebWorkers 2.5.31

 ServiceWorker

-As of version 2.2.21 SpawnDev.BlazorJS.WebWorkers supports running Blazor WASM apps in ServiceWorkers.
-Your app can now register a class to run in the ServiceWorker to handle ServiceWorker events.
+SpawnDev.BlazorJS.WebWorkers supports running in a ServiceWorker.
+It is as simple as registering a class to run in the ServiceWorker to handle events.

 Program.cs